-5 Things That Can Cause You to Lose Compensation in a Personal Injury Case
+5 Things to Avoid in A Personal Injury Case

 The success of a personal injury law case depends on several factors.
 No matter how you look at a personal injury case, the proceedings can be a long and drawn-out affair.
 It is possible to win these cases and get compensation, however, there are some key mistakes that can reduce the total amount of damages you are awarded.

-In order to help you prepare a successful personal injury lawsuit, we have gathered a list of five things that you should avoid.
+In order to help you prepare a successful personal injury lawsuit, here are five things that can cause you to lose compensation in a personal injury case that you should avoid.
 This list includes: waiting, organizing your case alone, accepting the first insurance offer, testifying alone, and ignoring documentation.